 Types of MSDs

 Type I and II MSDs treat waste with special chemicals to kill bacteria.
-If you have a Type I or II MSD, it must have a holding tank for untreated waste and “Y” valve that must be secured in a closed position while operating in U.S. waters.
+If you have a Type I or II MSD, it must have a holding tank for untreated waste and “Y” valve.
+The valve must be secured in a closed position while operating in U.S. waters.

 Type III MSDs provide no treatment and are either holding tanks or portable toilets.
-Collected waste should be taken ashore and disposed of in a pump-out station or onshore toilet.
+Collected waste must be taken ashore and disposed of in a pump-out station or onshore toilet.

 Discharge of Oil and Other Hazardous Substances